mtkAtGH/LONIS/README.md

-# LONIS
-Lexical Open Numerics Interchange Scheme
 /*
  * 	LONIS:	A Lexical Open	Numerics Interchange Scheme
  * 	Origins:
  * 	"A number of user interaction settings have been identified in the interpretive APA(X)
- * 	Arbitrary Precision Arithmetic Expression experimental shell environment (see mtkAtGH/apax).
+ * 	Arbitrary Precision Arithmetic Expression experimental shell environment.
  *
  * 	Expressions in (X) are rendered in plain text numeric character, in mathematical operator
  * 	symbols or in alphanumeric characters for variable names and other reference identifiers."